October 2020 - Looking Forward

 and the inspection of our Dream House, a reality that was ushered in by smoke

 For at least the past 20 years, the State of California has endured the enviro-whack-job money-pit and tree-burning mismanagement of forests.
 The eco-nutcases are not the only ones to blame for this atrocious attitude toward Mother Nature.
-There are corporations who line their pockets, or rather the Humans of the Corrupt Corp get their palms greased, with tons of money from the big-money globalists who don’t give a rat’s nest about the people who must contend with the blazos going through their forests, their houses, their lives, or the brave firefighters who form the thin red line between life and death, between a salvaged home and a charred dwelling.
+There are corporations who line their pockets, or rather the Humans of the Corrupt Corp get their palms greased, with tons of money from the big-money globalists who don’t give a rat’s nest about the people who must contend with the blazos going through their forests, their houses, their lives, or about the brave firefighters who form the thin red line between life and death, between a salvaged home and a charred dwelling.

 The smoke dreams of California have become real nightmares for these political pawns of the international banksters.
 The Empty Suits get elected to carry out the will of everyone but the Governed, who haven’t been governed in a very long time.

 The reality about forestry management is that wildfires are bound to happen no matter what the policy.
 The Environmental Whack-job Policy turns the inevitable act of nature into a disaster.
 Inept, spineless Governors who freak out over any deviation from a happy twitter feed are the equivalent of pouring gasoline onto the flames.
 I’d say Gavin is a dumpster fire.

 After a very wet, rainy season (fall & winter), the spoken fear is:

 “Oh, no. It was wet.
 There will a lot of brush and growth to fuel the wildfires.”

 During a drought year (fall & winter), the spoken fear is:

 “Oh, no. It was dry.
 The forests will be tinder-boxes.”